progressivis/progressivis/doc/notebooks.md

 A `ProgressiBook` lets you save a scenario for later replay.
 The record is persistent and it is contained in the `ProgressiBook` itself, so it's a good idea to save it at the end of the recording (even if Jupyter does automatic backups periodically).

-The scenario is saved only if the corresponding checkbox (named "Save this scenario") in the start widget is checked and it is done by default.
+The scenario is saved only if the corresponding checkbox (named "Save this scenario") in the start widget is checked, and it is done by default.
 The choice must be made before starting.

 ![](viz_images/recording_start.png)